Home » Palliative Care Journey » Care » Breathlessness Support

 Managing Breathlessness

-When breathlessness you may instinctively go to an open door or window to ‘get some fresh air’.
+When breathless you may instinctively go to an open door or window to ‘get some fresh air’.
 Research has shown that in a similar way a cool draught of air from a handheld fan can reduce the feeling of breathlessness.
-Watch this video produced by Cambridge University Hospitals, UK.

 Breathing Techniques and Exercises